-Upon completion of this offering, we will have outstanding shares based on the number of shares outstanding on and assuming no exercise of the underwriters' option and the completion of the Recapitalization.
+Upon completion of this offering, we will have 25,607,770 outstanding shares based on the number of shares outstanding on March 31, 2019 and assuming no exercise of the underwriters' option to purchase additional shares and the completion of the Recapitalization based on the initial public offering price.
 The shares sold pursuant to this offering will be immediately tradable without restriction.
 The remaining shares will become eligible for sale, subject to the provisions of Rule 144 or Rule 701, upon the expiration of agreements not to sell such shares entered into between the underwriters and such shareholders beginning 180 days after the date of this prospectus, subject to extension in certain circumstances.